-The detailed story of my weight loss journey from 220lbs to 135lbs
+The detailed story of my weight loss journey from 220lbs to 135lbs.

-who had been overweight her entire life.
+I WAS THE CLASSIC STORY OF THE GIRL who had been overweight her entire life.
 Growing up, I was the fun, jolly, overweight friend that everyone loved!
 I was in the arts, so performing was my life and took up the majority of my time.
 Being active and playing sports was never a priority.
 And my family loves to eat!
 We’re of Jamaican descent and needless to say, being health conscious was never of true importance.
 We just ate great food and ate it well!
 Traditional foods were a huge part of our culture and lifestyle.

 As I got older, the weight piled on.
 I went from being the cute chubby Tameika to becoming severely overweight.
 After my first year of university and gaining yet another 20lbs (forget the freshman 15), I’d reached 220lbs… what I called my breaking point.

 The breaking point is the point where you are utterly fed up.
 Not the “I kind of want to change, but will do it when I have time” mentality.
 Rather, it’s the time when you are just sick and tired of always being miserable.
 Being sad because your clothes don’t fit you the way you want them to.
 Feeling let down because no matter how much you “try” to lose weight, you continue to pile it on.
 Ashamed of being the person who can’t play sports, or be active, or even do “simple” tasks like run to the bus stop when you’re late.
 Always tired because you just want to be the best you and you are sad that you have let it get this far.
-Sick of feeling sorry for yourself and crying all the time.
+It's the point where you are sick of feeling sorry for yourself and crying all the time.

 My breaking point was the point of no return.
 It all started with research.
 I was a great student and loved to learn.
-This was during a time when Instagram, blogs, and the wealth of information available today, just wasn’t there.
+This was during a time when Instagram, blogs, and the wealth of information available today, just wasn’t easily accessible.
 Ten years ago I went to the library and took out books on weight loss.
-I studied the science of weight loss, caloric intake, macros, fitness, weight training and the psychology of obesity.
+I studied the science of weight loss, my recommended caloric intake, macros, fitness, weight training and the psychology of obesity.
 I was basically a sponge, absorbing everything I could.

 It started off with deciding I was going to make my own food.
 As a student, that consisted of very basic and very affordable meals.
 But I knew making and preparing my own meals was a first step.
 Over time it evolved into making my meals really fun, buying healthy cookbooks, and trying new recipes.

 At the gym, it started with fitness classes!
 Through research, I knew how important strength training was.
 Initially it started off with just cardio, but I quickly learned that if I wanted the body I dreamt of, with minimal loose skin, strength training was important.
 Fitness classes taught me the basics; what a bicep curl was, how to properly squat, how to target different muscle groups.
-I couldn’t afford a personal trainer back then, so learning in classes was a perfect alternative.
+I couldn’t afford a personal trainer back then, so learning through fitness classes was a perfect alternative.